NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 ## Flowchart

-[Figure @Fig:dbft-sm] presents the State Machine replicated on each consensus node (the term _replica_ or _node_ or _consensus node_ may be considered synonims on this subsection).
+[Figure @Fig:dbft-sm] presents the State Machine replicated on each consensus node (the term _replica_ or _node_ or _consensus node_ may be considered synonyms for this subsection).
 The execution flow of a State Machine replica begins on the `Initial` state, for a given block height `H` on the blockchain.
 Given `T` as standard block time (15 seconds); `v` as current view number (starting from $v=0$); $exp(j)$ is set to $2^j$; `i` as consensus index; `R` as total number of consensus nodes.
 This State Machine can be represented as a Timed Automata [@AlurDill:1994], where `C` represents the clock variable and operations `(C condition)?` represent timed transitions (`C:=0` resets clock).
-Dashed lines represent transitions that explicitly depend on a timeout behavior and were included in a different format just for clarity.
+Dashed lines represent transitions that explicitly depend on a timeout behavior and were included in a different format for clarity.

 ~~~~ {.graphviz #fig:dbft-sm caption="dBFT 2.0 State Machine for specific block height" width=90% filename="graphviz-dbft-sm"}
 digraph dBFT {